 The anatomy of acceleration.

 You take a deep breath.
 Step on the accelerator.
 You´re pressed firmly into your seat.
 Experience butterflies in your stomach.
-Or in short: you accelerate from 0 to 60 mph in 3.2 seconds.
-In a luxury sedan.
+Or in short: you accelerate from 0 to 100km/h.
+In 3.4 seconds.
+In a luxury saloon.
 In a four-seater sports car.
 In the new

 You now set the mode switch to SPORT PLUS.
-With this action, the 4.0-liter twin-turbo V8 engine springs to life, making its presence felt by means of a low murmur.
+With this action, the 4.0-litre twin-turbo V8 engine springs to life, making its presence felt by means of a low murmur.

 Launch Control can only be activated in SPORT PLUS mode.
 A function that ensures maximum acceleration from a standing start.
 Enables a real racing start.
 On every